Kamil-Szews/Kamil-Szews/README.md

 ###

 <p align="left">I'm 23 years old graduate of the Poznan University of Technology with an engineering degree.
 I started programming at the age of 15, when I wrote simple programs that helped me with everyday difficulties.
-About a year ago, when I started teaching computer science in high school, I realized that I really enjoyed programming.
+About a two years ago, when I started teaching computer science in high school, I realized that I really enjoyed programming.
 I decided to become a programmer and after 9 months I succeeded.
 Programming is extremely satisfying for me and I am looking for new challenges in order to further develop.</p>

 ###